 Additional Billboard Advertising Costs

-The billboard rental cost is not the only cost involved with billboard advertising.
-Chances are, you’ll want to hire a professional to design your billboard, which ranges from around $150 to $500 per hour.
-Then, you’ll also need to pay for the cost of materials for the billboard, and you may also need to pay an additional fee for installing your billboard.
+The billboard rental price is not the only expense that goes into how much a billboard costs.
+Chances are that you’ll want to hire a professional graphic or video designer, which ranges from around $150 with Fiverr freelancers to as much as $500 per hour with a design agency.
+You’ll also need to pay for the cost of materials for physical billboards, and may need to pay for billboard installation.

-- Design costs: The costs associated with designing a billboard typically range from $150 to $500 per hour, depending on if you choose a freelancer or a billboard design agency.
+- Design costs: The costs associated with billboard design typically range from a $70 one-time fee with a Fiverr freelancer or from $150 to $500 per hour, depending on if you choose a freelancer or a professional billboard design agency.

 - Materials costs: Vinyl is the standard material used for physical billboard ads, and it costs around $1 to $1.50 per square foot.